Scorpionfishes and Rockfishes: Family Scorpaenidae

 Alternate Names: Chucklehead, whitebelly rockfish, white gopher, gopher, white grouper, sailfin rockfish, yellowbacked rockfish, and my two favorites—fighting bob and never dies.
 In the 1800s usually called garrupa (grouper) by the Portugese fishermen of California; called yellow garrupa in Monterey.
 Later aquired a plethora of names from the Monterey fleets—barriaga blanca, barriaga branca (white belly), whitebelly rock cod, and palermotana (after Palermo, Sicily in Italy).
 Called taayii, xaadxadaay or hat’ by the Haida in British Columbia, Coppers are called rocote cobrizo in Mexico; kin menuke by the Japanese.

 Size: To 26.4 inches.
 Most coppers caught from piers are young fish under ten inches in length.
-The California record fish weighed 8 lb 5 oz and was taken at Pidgeon Point in 1985.
+The California angling record fish weighed 8 Lbs 5 oz and was taken at Pidgeon Point in 1985.
+The diving record fish weighed 9 Lbs 5 oz and was taken near Mendocino in 1972.
+The IGFA World Record fish weighed 8 Lbs 4 oz and was taken at Homer, Alaska in 2022.

-Range: Islas San Benito, central Baja California to Western Gulf of Alaksa, east of Kodiak Island
+Range: Islas San Benito, central Baja California to Western Gulf of Alaska, east of Kodiak Island.
+Common from northern Baja California to southeastern Alaska.

 Habitat: Younger fish are typically found around pilings and jetties.
 Juveniles are found in loose aggregations around piers and wharves in bays.
 In southern California, adults are typically found in deep waters.
-In more northern waters adult coppers primarily live in shallow, protected bays and inlets among rocks or kelp beds and though most hang out at a 90-foot depth, they range down to 620 feet.
+In more northern waters adult coppers primarily live in shallow, protected bays and inlets among rocks or kelp beds.
+Though most hang out at a 90-foot depth, they’ve been recorded down to 1,338 feet.
 Adults most commonly feed close to the bottom with crustaceans being the main basis of their diet—shrimp and several different crabs including Cancer sp., and kelp crab.
 Squid and octopi are also important food species while a wide variety of bottom fish are also eaten, especially cusk-eels, eelpouts, sculpins and young-of-the-year rockfishes.
 Morning and evening hours are the prime dining times.
 Once settled, adult copper rockfish rarely move more than a mile form their home.

-Piers: I’ve only taken these from four California piers—the South T-Pier at Morro Bay, the Santa Cruz Wharf, the Commercial St. Dock in Eureka, and Citizens Dock in Crescent City, but they are also recorded from the Monterey Coast Guard Pier.
+Piers: I’ve only taken these from six California piers—Port San Luis Pier, South T-Pier at Morro Bay, Monterey Wharf #2, Santa Cruz Wharf, Commercial St. Dock in Eureka, and Citizens Dock in Crescent City (by far the best spot), but they are also recorded from the Monterey Coast Guard Pier.
 Coppers are the most common rockfish caught from piers/wharves in Washington and British Columbia.
-Two excellent spots are the Mukilteo Pier and Seattle’s Pier 57, both in Washington, and wharves along Victoria’s waterfront in British Columbia.
+I caught one from a wharf in the harbor at Victoria, British Columbia, several at the Mukilteo Pier in northern Washington, and two at Seattle’s Pier 57.

 Shoreline: An infrequent catch by anglers fishing from jetties or rocky areas.